Medical secretaries and administrative assistants

 Save Image

 Data on higher education choices for Medical secretaries and administrative assistants from The Department of Education and Census Bureau.
-The most common major for Medical secretaries and administrative assistants is Business but the most specialized major according to RCA in 2021 were Legal.
+The most common major for Medical secretaries and administrative assistants is Business but the most specialized major according to RCA in 2024 were Library Science.

 Majors